 What is the Clery Act?

-Congress enacted the Clery Act in 1990 to bring transparency to crime on college campuses and campus safety policies.
-The law requires both public and private universities that receive any federal funding, including student financial aid, to report certain crimes that occur in and around campus, publicly outline their public safety policies, and support victims of violence.
+in 1990 to bring transparency to crime on college campuses and campus safety policies.
+The law requires both public and

 The law is named after Jeanne Clery, a 19 year old freshman at Lehigh University in Bethlehem, Pennsylvania, who was raped and murdered in her dorm room.
-Her parents said that if they were aware of the school’s crime rate, their daughter wouldn’t have attended this college.

 The act is enforced by the United States Department of Education.
 Institutions who do not comply with The Clery Act can be fined.
 Campuses must release an Annual Security Report (ASR) to students and employees every year on October 1st.
 This report must include statistics of campus crime for the previous three calendar years and their actions to improve campus safety.